 I appreciate the challenges and commitment necessary to care for cancer patients.
 I understand that a cancer diagnosis can be overwhelming for patients and their families, and I always treat patients how I would want my family members to be treated: with honesty and compassion.
 I devote the time necessary to educate my patients on their options so they are best able to make an informed decision about their treatment.

 Professionally, my research interests focus on endometriosis-associated ovarian cancer and hereditary ovarian cancer, including those resulting from BRCA1 or 2 mutations.
 The abundant resources available at Fox Chase, as well as my research experiences during my postdoctoral fellowship at the Magee-Womens Research Institute and as a clinical fellow at the University of Pennsylvania allow for me to participate in translational research and investigate innovative therapies to improve the quality of life for women with gynecologic malignancies.

-- Clinical Fellow, Division of Gynecologic Oncology, Hospital of the University of Pennsylvania, Philadelphia, PA, 2010-2013
+- Clinical Fellow, Gynecologic Oncology, Hospital of the University of Pennsylvania, Philadelphia, PA, 2010-2013

-- Postdoctoral Fellowship in Ovarian Cancer Immunology, Division of Gynecologic Oncology, Magee-Womens Research Institute, University of Pittsburgh, Pittsburgh, PA, 2008-2010
+- Fellow, Ovarian Cancer Immunology, Magee-Womens Research Institute, University of Pittsburgh, Pittsburgh, PA, 2008-2010

-- Residency, Obstetrics, Gynecology and Reproductive Sciences, Magee-Womens Hospital, University of Pittsburgh Medical Center, Pittsburgh, PA, 2004-2008
+- Resident, Obstetrics, Gynecology and Reproductive Sciences, Magee-Womens Hospital, University of Pittsburgh Medical Center, Pittsburgh, PA, 2004-2008

 - MD, State University of New York at Stony Brook School of Medicine, Stony Brook, NY, 2004